 Most city buses are equipped with wheelchair lifts, making buses the city’s most accessible mode of public transportation.
 Buses also “kneel,” lowering down to the curb to make boarding easier.

-Official New York City taxis, licensed by the Taxi and Limousine Commission (TLC), are yellow, with the rates printed on the door and a light with a medallion number on the roof.
-You can hail a taxi on any street.
-Note: In 2013, a city law was passed creating a new fleet of apple-green taxis, which pick up passengers in the outer boroughs and upper Manhattan.
-Like yellow cabs, they are hailable, but unlike the yellow ones they are not allowed to pick up passengers in Manhattan below West 110th Street or East 96th Street (though they are allowed to drop off passengers there).
-They have the same pricing structure as yellow cabs (see below).
+Most official New York City taxis, licensed by the Taxi and Limousine Commission (TLC), are yellow, with the rates printed on the door and a light with a medallion number on the roof.
+But those that operate primarily in the outer boroughs and upper Manhattan are apple-green and are governed by slightly different rules.
+Like yellow cabs, they’re hailable, but unlike the yellow ones they are not allowed to pick up passengers in Manhattan below West 110th Street or East 96th Street (though they are allowed to drop off passengers there).

-The TLC has posted a Taxi Rider’s Bill of Rights sticker in every cab.
-Drivers are required by law to take you anywhere in the five boroughs, to Nassau or Westchester counties, or to Newark Airport.
-They are supposed to know how to get you to any address in Manhattan and all major points in the outer boroughs.
-They are also required to provide air-conditioning and turn off the radio on demand.
+Drivers are required by law to take you anywhere in the five boroughs, to Nassau or Westchester counties, and to the major airports.
+They are supposed to know how to get to any address in the city.
+They are also required to provide A/C and turn off the radio on demand.
 Smoking in the cab is not allowed.

 You are allowed to dictate the route that is taken.
 It’s a good idea to look at a map before you get in a taxi.
 Taxi drivers have been known to jack up the fare on visitors who don’t know better by taking a circuitous route between points A and B. Don’t be afraid to speak up.

 Another important tip: Always make sure the meter is turned on at the start of the ride.
-You’ll see the red LED readout register the initial $2.50 and start calculating the fare as you go.
-I’ve witnessed unscrupulous drivers buzzing unsuspecting visitors around the city with the meter off, and then overcharging them at drop-off time.
+You’ll see the red LED readout register the initial $3 and start calculating the fare as you go.
+I’ve seen unscrupulous drivers buzz visitors around the city with the meter off, then overcharge them at drop-off.